IkramKhan-DevOps/excapp-ecommercetheme/README.md

 ## VERSION 2

-In this assignment, you are required to prepare a comprehensive client-side interface for a Web Application.
-You are free to choose any web application of your liking or the application which you see can easily demonstrate majority of features or techniques being discussed in this module.
-You can take inspiration from the list of applications presented in the lecture but you are not limited to any of those applications.
-You are strongly encouraged to carefully select your web application considering that you will be further enhancing the same assignment introducing additional features as the semester goes by.
+n this assignment, you are required to extend the client-side interface for your Web application submitted as Assignment 1.
+You are required to introduce Java Script and related technologies learnt during Lecture 3 and Lecture 4 to enhance client-side interface for your web application.
+You also need to demonstrate good Java Script programming/scripting skills for processing HTML/CSS document, dynamic content generation, event handling and local data processing.

 - ntroduce a dynamic menu bar on top and/or side panel of your web application.
 The menu bar should only appear after a client-side event (click, mouse over etc.) is